 An awareness of these trends will go a long way towards ensuring that your site is up-to-date for 2022.

 But there are also certain things that every attorney web designer must take pains to avoid if optimal results are to be achieved.

 1. Non-Responsive Design

 However the initial website might look on a desktop, it should always be designed and coded with users’ mobile devices in mind.
 Having separate designs for different user devices is both time-consuming and expensive, and may also be confusing for visitors.

 So it makes sense to exclude any unresponsive elements right from the start of the project.

 As suggested above, there’s a definite trend in 2022 towards simpler looking and easier to navigate sites.

-And this is perhaps particularly important to bear in mind in the field of small law firm website design, where unnecessary add-ons, even too many additional colors, can add significantly to development costs without any corresponding enhancement of the user experience.
+And this is perhaps particularly important to bear in mind in the field of small law firm website design.
+Things like unnecessary add-ons and too many colors can be overwhelming to users.

 3. Generic 404 Pages